SAP-samples/generative-ai-codejam/exercises/02-setup-python-environment.md

 ![venv](images/venv.png)

-👉 Install the Generative AI Hub [Python SDK](https://pypi.org/project/generative-ai-hub-sdk/) (and the other packages listed below) using the following `pip install` commands.
+👉 Install the Generative AI Hub [Python SDK](https://pypi.org/project/generative-ai-hub-sdk/) (and the other packages listed below) using the following `pip install` commands OR you can have a look at the `requirements.txt` file and simply run `pip install -r requirements.txt`.

 ```bash
 pip install --require-virtualenv generative-ai-hub-sdk[all]